 The recommended starter setup

-This four-jar setup costs approximately £25-35 for the initial investment and provides a continuous supply of fresh hydroponic herbs indefinitely.
+This four-jar setup costs approximately ยฃ25-35 for the initial investment and provides a continuous supply of fresh hydroponic herbs indefinitely.
 Total ongoing cost: pennies per month for new seeds and small amounts of nutrients.
+For the complete 30-minute build process, see our kitchen herb garden guide.

 Common hydroponic herbs problems